-c) The EIS shall describe measures that will be undertaken to mitigate the effects of Project operations on water quantity and quality of surface water bodies, groundwater aquifers and wetlands in and adjacent to the Project area, including but not limited to the following:
+c) The EIS shall describe measures that will be undertaken to mitigate the effects of Project operations on water quantity and quality of surface water bodies, groundwater aquifers and wetlands in and adjacent to the Project area, including but not limited to effects on the following:

-- i. changes in nearby surface and groundwater quality and quantity resulting from temporary or permanent water withdrawals and land cover change from the Project;

-- ii. effects of blasting on any dams within or adjacent to the Project area; - iii. water withdrawal for the hydrogen and ammonia production facility on surface-water flow, groundwater movement and aquifer recharge zones; - iv. effects of wind turbines, solar farms and all other associated infrastructure (e.g., access roads, transmission lines, etc.) on water quality in protected public water supply areas, protected wellhead areas, unprotected public drinking water source areas, and private water sources; - v. wastewater discharge containing any treatment needed to produce required water quality for hydrogen/ammonia production or other desired use, on receiving environment; - vi. capacity of receiving environment to manage wastewater discharge from the hydrogen/ammonia production facility; - vii. effects on marine navigation (e.g. commercial and recreational boat traffic) and biosecurity in the port; and - viii. effects of the marine terminal and increased vessel operations on commercial, recreational and Indigenous fisheries and aquaculture operations;

-d) The EIS shall describe measures to mitigate the adverse environmental effects of all phases of the Project on fish habitat and fish populations by species, including species of special concern, threatened and endangered species, and rare species associated with, but not limited to, the following:
+- i. nearby surface and groundwater quality and quantity resulting from temporary or permanent water withdrawals and land cover change from the Project; - ii. dams within or adjacent to the Project area, including effects of blasting; - iii. surface-water flow, groundwater movement and aquifer recharge zones resulting from water withdrawal for the hydrogen and ammonia production facility; - iv. water quality in protected public water supply areas, protected wellhead areas, unprotected public drinking water source areas, and private water sources resulting from construction, operation and maintenance, and decommissioning and rehabilitation of wind farms, solar farms and all other associated infrastructure (e.g., access roads, transmission lines, etc.); - v. the receiving environment for wastewater discharge, including aquaculture operations that may contain treatment residues used to optimize source water quality for hydrogen/ammonia production or other desired use; - vi. marine navigation (e.g., commercial and recreational boat traffic) and biosecurity in the port; and d) The EIS shall describe measures to mitigate the adverse environmental effects of all phases of the Project on fish habitat and fish populations by species, including species of special concern, threatened and endangered species, and rare species associated with, but not limited to, effects of the following:

+- vii. commercial, recreational and Indigenous fisheries as a result of upgrades to port facilities and increased vessel operations; and - viii. aquaculture operations, including consideration of exclusion zones.
-- i. work windows and sensitive times of the year (e.g. reproduction rearing, feeding, movements, migrations, winter refuge) which are critical for fish populations identified in the study area; - ii. the construction, operation and maintenance, and decommissioning and rehabilitation of Project facilities and infrastructure including, but not limited to: primary and ancillary buildings and structures associated with the hydrogen and ammonia production facility, wind turbines, solar farms and marine terminal; site preparation, blasting, access roads, transmission lines and substations; surface and groundwater management activities; water use / water withdrawal during operations; and turbidity, siltation and other contamination from surface runoff and slope movement; and

-- iii. in-water works during site preparation, construction, operation and maintenance, and decommissioning and rehabilitation, such as: intakes, outfalls and fording; removal and placement of aquatic and/or stream side vegetation; installation, maintenance, upgrades and removal of water withdrawal and discharge infrastructure (freshwater and marine); blasting, infilling, piling, dredging and dewatering; placement of in-water infrastructure in the marine environment; and changes to natural flow regime.
+- i. work windows and sensitive times of the year (e.g., reproduction rearing, feeding, movements, migrations, winter refuge) which are critical for fish populations identified in the study area; - ii.
+Project facilities and infrastructure including, but not limited to: primary and ancillary buildings and structures associated with the hydrogen and ammonia production facility, wind turbines, solar farms and marine terminal; site preparation, blasting, access roads, transmission lines and substations; surface and groundwater management activities; water use / water withdrawal during operations; and turbidity, siltation and other contamination from surface runoff and slope movement; - iii. in-water works such as: intakes, outfalls and fording; removal and placement of aquatic and/or stream side vegetation; installation, maintenance, upgrades and removal of water withdrawal and discharge infrastructure (freshwater and marine); blasting, infilling, pile driving, dredging and dewatering; placement of in-water infrastructure in the marine environment; and changes to natural flow regime; - iv. pumping and water withdrawal operations (e.g., during the construction of temporary structures, for concrete batching and of hydrostatic tests) or transfer between water segments and the risk of by fish impingement and entrainment; - v. flow changes resulting from land cover change dewatering activities, ground water management, waste management, and upstream and downstream diversions;